abesford/seizzmic-site-0c00b/src/pages/index.md

       - title: Setting out your vision
         image: images/feature3.png
         image_alt: App user profile preview
-        content: >
+        content: >+
           And getting everyone working towards it

+          how you are going to applying the culture, processes, business models & technologies of the internet-era
-          We have an opinion

-          experience in doing this
+          We have an opinion / experience in doing this

-          We're independent and we're not here to try to sell you any one solution.

           should you automate and when should you replace systems